How To Give A Dog A Bath

 Bath time can be tough for a scared pup.
 For the best dog bath, bring treats and toys to show them they have nothing to worry about.
 If they behave in a good way while in the bath reward them with a treat to show bath time can be fun.

-Use cotton balls to gently place in your pups ears so water can’t get through.
+Use cotton balls to gently place in your dogs ears so water can’t get in.
 Water is harsh on your dog’s ears so make sure you’re not spraying water down the ear canal.
-It fits perfectly to block any water and you can use them at the end to wipe up any dirt that might be in their ears.
+A cotton ball fits perfectly to block any water and you can use them at the end to wipe up any dirt that might be in their ears.

 3. COMB GENTLY

 Sometimes it’s helpful to bring a comb to the bath and brush out any matted hair.
 If your dog sheds a lot this is also great to get any excess hair off — especially for French Bulldogs!
 I use this cool sponge that grabs hair.
 You can use it on wet or dry fur.

 Start wetting your dog’s fur by slowly spraying lukewarm water starting from his neck and down to their tail.
 Avoid the face.
 You can wash their face with a damp towel and really get into the creases and corners.